Michigan State vs. Purdue NCAA Football Odds, Plays and Insights | November 6, 2021

 Purdue Stats and Trends

-- This season, the Boilermakers have two against the spread wins in four games as an underdog of 3 points or more.
+- The Boilermakers have been underdogs by 3 points or more four times this year and have covered the spread twice.

-- Purdue's games this season have gone over the total in one out of eight opportunities (12.5%).
+- Purdue's games this year have gone over the total in one out of eight opportunities (12.5%).

-- The Boilermakers rack up 22.9 points per game, comparable to the 20.5 the Spartans give up.
+- The Boilermakers score 22.9 points per game, comparable to the 20.5 the Spartans allow.

-- When Purdue scores more than 20.5 points, it is 4-0 against the spread and 4-0 overall.
+- Purdue is 4-0 against the spread and 4-0 overall in games when it scores more than 20.5 points.

 - The Boilermakers have 12 giveaways this season, while the Spartans have 14 takeaways .